green-fox-academy/czakoilevente/project-phase/sprint3/Multibranch_jenkins_pipeline_docuentation.md

  In case you need to clean up after the task is done, make sure to delete/terminate those as well or contact support in case of need.

- 2) To be able to initialize environment AWS will require a default VPC where all the depencis will be able to connect.
+ 2) To be able to initialize environment AWS will require a default VPC where all the depencihttp://10.27.6.163:9090/blue/organizations/jenkins/create-pipeline/s will be able to connect.

 ```